History of the Clinic

 We network with a variety of organisations:

-- Right to Care, for capacity building of the Department of Health.
+- Anova Health Institute, for HIV/AIDS programme and capacity building of the Department of Health.

 - The Department of Health and the Department of Social Development.